Pycord-Development/pycord-next/README.md

 quicker, easier, and mucho gracias.
 Breaking changes are everywhere, from typings to Python version increases.

-That being said, if you want to move your bot to v3 you'll have to rewrite it.
-We've made sure to make the rewriting experience easier though, providing less boilerplate than v2 and letting you do anything in smaller snippets.
+That being said, if you want to move your bot to v3 you'll have to reform it to fit our new standards.

-## Making Good Bots Happen
+Rewriting is, in most cases, not needed since v3 is still mostly similar to v2 in cases like naming and parameters.

+## Paradigm-changing

 v3 is made to be the best experience for both developers and users, providing a fast